johannayara/oss-fuzz/README.md

 ## Part 1

 This section contains scripts to execute `libpng_read_fuzzer`, both with and without seed inputs.
 If a corpus name is provided, a corresponding directory will be created under `build/out/`.
+All scripts are meant to be run from their own folder.

 #### Example Usage with seeds
 ```bash